 Diffuse Axonal Injury

 In a diffuse axonal injury, the brain movements disrupt the axons of the nerve cells which are there because the neurons need to talk to one another.
-If this is diffuse within the brain, there is a severe disruption of the messaging system of the brain.
+If this is diffused within the brain, there is a severe disruption of the messaging system of the brain.
 This can easily result in a coma or in a persistent vegetative state.
-Once the nerve cells are disrupted, the links that tie them together become broken and the signaling process cannot occur.
+Once the nerve cells are disrupted, the links that tie them together become broken, and the signaling process cannot occur.
 The different functions such as speech, movement, and respiratory system fail to function.
 The end result can be death relatively quickly after an injury.
-When a patient enters a coma, greater than 90 percent never wake up.
+When a patient enters a coma, greater than 90 percent never wake up.Other Causes of DAI

-Diffuse Axonal Injuries can be caused by shaking of the head or by a strong rotation of the head.
+Diffuse axonal injury can be caused by a shaking of the head or by a strong rotation of the head.
 Common causes of this type of injury are shaken baby syndrome or car accidents.
-Diffuse Axonal Injury occurs because the brain lags behind the skull movement causing tearing of blood vessels and nerve tissue in all parts of the brain.
+Diffuse axonal injury occurs because the brain lags behind the skull movement, causing tearing of blood vessels and nerve tissue in all parts of the brain.
 Brain chemicals are then released by damaged nerve cells, worsening the injury.
 When the nerve cells are torn, there can be no communication between the various nerve cells.
-This brain disturbance can lead to temporary or permanent brain damage, coma, persistent vegetative state, or death.Symptoms and Diagnosis of Diffuse Axonal Brain Injury
+This brain disturbance can lead to temporary or permanent brain damage, coma, persistent vegetative state, or death.Diagnosis and Symptoms of Diffuse Axonal Injury

 If the diffuse axonal injury is mild or moderate, the patient will enter rehabilitation once they are awake and stable.
-In the rehabilitation phase, both the family and the patient will be managed by a multidisciplinary staff that will include nurses, doctors, occupational therapists, physical therapists and other specialists who will work with the patient to return the patient to normal or at least to the maximum level of function they are capable of.
-This can include physical therapy, speech therapy, recreational therapy, occupational therapy, adaptive equipment training and mental/emotional counseling.
+In the rehabilitation phase, both the family and the patient will be managed by a multidisciplinary staff that will include nurses, doctors, occupational therapists, physical therapists, and other specialists who will work with the patient to return the patient to a normal state or at least to the maximum level of function they are capable of.
+This can include physical therapy, speech therapy, recreational therapy, occupational therapy, adaptive equipment training, and mental/emotional counseling.

 I have been serving individuals and families in the Sacramento area and around Northern California for the past 35 years.
 You can find reviews from my past clients on the following websites: